 Why it lives near the CPU

 Latency is the killer.
 Every nanosecond of round-trip time costs the processor cycles.
-Putting the memory controller on the CPU die:
+Putting the controller on the CPU die:

 • Eliminates the chip-to-chip hop that an external northbridge required.